 Do not have trim in the nest box (straw, moss …), the birds will bring.
 However, for large species such as owls or peaks, a layer of sawdust or chips may be placed in the bottom.

-Choose a sheltered place
+Choose a sheltered place for decorative bird houses

 The place chosen should be quiet, rather far from a busy road or road.
 It is especially important to install the nest box in a place as sheltered as possible from the weather.